Matt Bachand: Biography

+On June 22, 2021, Shadows Fall lead singer Brian Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.
+Then after playing a couple of live shows Bachand and the band released new material for the first time in 12 years on December On December 6, 2024, a single titled "In the Grey."

+In 2025 Bachand joined Hatebreed as a touring member following the group’s dismissal of their long time Bass player Chris Beattie.

+Equipment

 He uses a custom Ibanez Prestige RGA series guitar (MBM1 Matt Bachand Signature model) and two custom Ibanez SZ guitars.
-One SZ has a red finish and the other has a natural finish with a five piece neck.
+One SZ has a red finish and the other has a natural finish with a five-piece neck.
 All of his guitars feature active EMG pickups, an 81 in the bridge position and a 60 or 85 in the neck position.
 He also uses Engl amplifiers.